-How do you this without giving them a long spiel about how great your house is?
+How do you do this without giving them a long spiel about how great your house is?
 Home staging is the answer.
-This is when you arrange your home in a manner that inspires home viewers to envision what life would be life if they lived in your home.
+This is when you arrange your home in a manner that inspires home viewers to envision what life would be like if they lived in your home.

 Home staging is a multi-stage process that requires a keen creative eye and attention to detail.
 Follow these steps to keep yourself on track.

 Put yourself in a viewer’s shoes and walk yourself through the house tour from the beginning.